jet-/tinyacc/README.md

 Tiny accounting app for basic tracking of personal finances.
 Running on LAMP stack

-1. You have to create Database in MySQL server (for example acc_usd)
+1. You have to create Database in MySQL/MariaDB server (for example acc_usd)

 2. Create tables

 	mysql -p acc_usd < mysql_tables.sql

-3. Create user in MySql and grant access for the database
+3. Create user in MySQL/MariaDB and grant access for the database

 4. Change the conf.php file accordingly